University Distinguished Research Professor

 - The “Trudier Harris Distinguished Professorship” created at the University of North Carolina at Chapel Hill (2014)

-- Inducted into the Stillman College Educator Hall of Fall (2013)
+- Inducted into the Stillman College Educator Hall of Fame (2013)

 - Elizabeth Agee Award for Best Manuscript in American Literary Studies, University of Alabama Press (2013)